ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 ## Tags

-For version `4.0` following tags are available:
+For version `4.1` following tags are available:

+- `latest` and `windows-nanoserver-latest`

-- `4.0-ubuntu-latest` - contains the latest version of RavenDB 4.0 running on Ubuntu 16.04 container
+- `4.1-ubuntu-latest` - contains the latest version of RavenDB 4.1 running on Ubuntu 18.04 container

-- `4.0-windows-nanoserver-latest` - contains the latest version of RavenDB 4.0 running running on Windows nanoserver
+- `4.1-windows-nanoserver-latest` - contains the latest version of RavenDB 4.1 running running on Windows nanoserver

-- every 4.0 release to has its own image set for both Ubuntu and Windows containers e.g. `4.0.7-ubuntu.16.04-x64` or `4.0.7-windows-nanoserver`
+- every 4.1 release to has its own image set for both Ubuntu and Windows containers e.g. `4.1.4-ubuntu.18.04-x64` or `4.1.7-windows-nanoserver`

+- `latest` points to `4.1-ubuntu-latest`

+- `ubuntu-latest` and `windows-nanoserver-server` point to `4.1-*-latest`

 ## Example

-To run latest image of RavenDB `4.0`, you can issue a command as follows:
+To run latest image of RavenDB `4.1`, you can issue a command as follows:

 For Ubuntu:
 {CODE-BLOCK:bash}
-docker run -d -p 8080:8080 -p 38888:38888 ravendb/ravendb:4.0-ubuntu-latest
+docker run -d -p 8080:8080 -p 38888:38888 ravendb/ravendb
 {CODE-BLOCK/}

 For Windows:
 {CODE-BLOCK:bash}
-docker run -d -p 8080:8080 -p 38888:38888 ravendb/ravendb:4.0-windows-nanoserver-latest
+docker run -d -p 8080:8080 -p 38888:38888 ravendb/ravendb:4.1-windows-nanoserver-latest
 {CODE-BLOCK/}

 You can access the RavenDB Management Studio by going to `http://localhost:8080` in your browser.
 This assumes that you are using the default networking configuration with Docker, and that the Docker instance is not exposed beyond the host machine.
 If you intend to host RavenDB on Docker and expose it externally, make sure to go through the security configuration first.